Twin Falls County Prosecutor’s Office – Deputy Prosecuting Attorney Juvenile Division

-- Represents the State of Idaho in criminal cases by going to crime scenes, advising law enforcement agencies during investigations of crimes, obtaining search warrants, screening cases, deciding whether to file charges, meeting with crime victims, attending multiple court proceedings, organizing the case file, preparing evidence, securing witnesses, preparing for jury trial, presenting the State’s case to the jury, responding to post-trial motions, filing and prosecuting probation violations;
+- Represent Twin Falls County in criminal cases by going to crime scenes, advising law enforcement agencies during investigations of crimes, obtaining search warrants, screening cases, deciding whether to file charges, meeting with crime victims, attending multiple court proceedings, organizing the case file, preparing evidence, securing witnesses, preparing for jury trial, presenting the State’s case to the jury, responding to post-trial motions, and filing and prosecuting probation violations;

-- Responds to legal questions from law enforcement agencies;
+- Respond to legal questions from law enforcement agencies;

-- Directs staff in the preparation of pleadings, forms, orders, motions, legal memorandums and other paperwork;
+- Direct staff in the preparation of pleadings, forms, orders, motions, legal memorandums, and other paperwork;

-- Protects the rights of victims and those accused of offenses;
+- Protect the rights of victims and those criminally accused;

-- Provides training to law enforcement officers, other prosecutors, child welfare advocates, and court personnel;
+- Provide training to law enforcement officers, other prosecutors, child welfare advocates, and court personnel;

-- Interacts with county employees, witnesses, victims, offenders, law enforcement officials, visitors, and the general public effectively and professionally;
+- Interact with county employees, witnesses, victims, offenders, law enforcement, other agencies, visitors, and the general public effectively and professionally;

-- Works regularly with representatives from the Idaho Department of Health and Welfare, juvenile probation, local schools, early intervention specialists, counselors, the Department of Juvenile Corrections, and other agencies;
+- Work regularly with representatives from the Idaho Department of Health and Welfare, juvenile probation, local schools, early intervention specialists, counselors, the Department of Juvenile Corrections, and other agencies;

-- Attends Idaho Prosecuting Attorneys Association training to comply with continuing legal education requirements of the Idaho State Bar; and
+- Attend Idaho Prosecuting Attorneys Association training to comply with continuing legal education requirements of the Idaho State Bar;

-- Performs other duties as assigned by the Twin Falls County Prosecuting Attorney.
+- and Perform other duties as assigned by the Twin Falls County Prosecuting Attorney.